dendronhq/dendron-site/vault/dendron.topic.lookup.create.md

 To try it yourself, bring up the lookup bar.
 Type `hello` and hit `Enter`.

+## Creating new note

 When looking up a note that does NOT have any special characters [" ","|","*","^","$","!","=","'"] (note: space is deemed as special character), and does NOT yet exist, `Create New` will bubble up to the top of query results to make it convenient to create a new note.

+A new note will be created when you hit `Enter` while `Create New` is selected.

+## Creating Notes with template applied

+Similar to how you can [[create a new note|dendron://dendron.dendron-site/dendron.topic.lookup.create#creating-new-note]], you can create a new note and select a template to be applied upon creation.

+If you hit `Enter` while `Create New with Template` is highlighted, you will be prompted again to select the template to be applied.
+If you hit `Enter` again after selecting the template, a new note will be created with the template already applied.

+> Lookup modifiers that can conflict with the template application will be disabled when you create notes this way.
+>
+> This means [[selectionExtract|dendron://dendron.dendron-site/dendron.topic.lookup.modifiers#selectionextract]] will have no effect even when selected.

+> Lookup modifiers that apply templates or modify the note themselves in any way will disable this behavior.
+>
+> This means `Create New with Template` will not appear if you are [[creating a task note|dendron://dendron.dendron-site/dendron.topic.tasks#creating-a-task-note]]

 ## Creating Special Notes